quercia-dev/birdclef2025/README.md

 ![](img/train_secondary_sand.png)

-Discarding the empty secondary label, we observed more closely the richness in variety: these are few secondary labels, always spread between different labels.
+Discarding the empty secondary label, we observed more closely the richness in variety: these are few secondary labels, distributed among various primary labels.

 ![](img/train_secondary_sand_nonempty.png)